voutilad/rp-benthos-s3/README.md

 a Redpanda instance accessible from the Lambda function, so go grab one at: https://cloud.redpanda.com/sign-up

-To keep it simple, prepare a Terraform variables file `terraform.tfvars`:
+To keep it simple, prepare a Terraform variables file `terraform.tfvars` like the one below, but with your unique details.

 ```hcl
 s3_bucket_name = "my-cool-bucket"